-United Way Expands Funding Opportunities to All 501-c3 Health and Human Service Organizations
+United Way Prepares for 2024-2024 Funding Cycle for ALL 501-c3 Health and Human Service Agenices

-“The United Way needs to be more adaptable to the needs of the community, not just the issues that exist at this time, but for the needs that will one day exist in the future,” noted Dr. Patricia Dunleavy, Volunteer Chair Community Impact for the United Way of Lackawanna and Wayne Counties.
+“The United Way is more adaptable to the needs of the community, not just the issues that exist at this time, but for the needs that will one day exist in the future,” noted Dr. Patricia Dunleavy, Volunteer Chair Community Impact for the United Way of Lackawanna, Wayne & Pike.

 For organizations interested in applying for funding they must submit a Letter of Intent (LOI) to William Craven, Manager, Community Impact Funds, firstname.lastname@example.org.
 If they qualify, the organization will then apply with the Request for Proposal (RFP).

 William Craven, Manager of Community Impact Funds

 For more information on the 2024-2025 funding cycle, please contact Will Craven, email@example.com, 570.343.1267 x226